Meet Our Truist Foundation Western North Carolina Recovery and Resiliency Fund Grantee Partners

 All Hands and Hearts received $100,00 for its Resilient Hurricane Repair Program in Western North Carolina.
 The funding will support housing recovery by supporting direct home repair work in rural communities across several counties.

-Appalachia Service Project received $300,000 for its Western North Carolina Helene Housing Recovery Program in Mitchell, Avery and Yancey Counties.
+Appalachia Service Project received $300,000 for its Western North Carolina Helene Housing Recovery Program in Mitchell, Avery and Yancey counties.
 The funding will support the construction of housing to foster long-term housing security, equity and stability across the region’s most impacted communities.

-Appalachian Community Capital Development Foundation was awarded $1 million to advance small business recovery and resilience in Western North Carolina through connection to community development financial institutions (CDFIs) as well as direct small business grant opportunities.
+Appalachian Community Capital Development Foundation was awarded $1 million to advance small business recovery and resilience in Western North Carolina (WNC) through connection to community development financial institutions (CDFIs) as well as direct small business grant opportunities.
 Funds will also support technical assistance and organizational infrastructure development to sustain operations and strengthen planning around future disasters.

 Asheville Buncombe Community Land Trust received $345,000 for its Swannanoa Mobile Home Park Project.
 The funding will address long-term recovery housing needs through the establishment of a new mobile home park in Swannanoa, NC.

-Boone Area Chamber of Commerce Economic Development Commission Inc. Foundation received $250,000 for long-term economic recovery and small business resilience in Ashe, Avery and Watauga Counties.
+Boone Area Chamber of Commerce Economic Development Commission Inc. Foundation received $250,000 for long-term economic recovery and small business resilience in Ashe, Avery and Watauga counties.
 The funding will support direct subgrants and recovery trainings for small businesses.

 Carolina Farm Stewardship Association received $200,000 to support independent farmers through their Western North Carolina Food System Recovery and Resilience Initiative.
 Funding will support small business grant opportunities, technical assistance, and tools and resources for farms impacted by Helene.